 Those who earn an online computer science degree in Wyoming work in a variety of exciting and engaging careers.
-With technology-driven industries growing, trained computer science professionals are needed to meet demands.
-The The Bureau of Labor Statistics projects that jobs in Wyoming’s computer science industry will increase by almost 11% by 2024.
-Similarly, Projections Central projects that software developer positions will increase by 9.1%, while computer science-based professions in the state will grow by 3.3%.
+With technology industries growing, trained computer science professionals are in demand.
+The Bureau of Labor Statistics projects that jobs in Wyoming's computer industry will increase by almost 5%.
+Similarly, software developer positions for software systems will increase by 27.8%, while science-based professions in the state will grow by 3.1%.
 The table below indicates the median salary for a few careers in computer science in Wyoming.
-As you can see, a master’s degree greatly increases your earning potential and room for growth within the field.
+As you can see, a master's degree greatly increases your earning potential and growth within the field.

 Computer Science Employers in Wyoming

 - Blue Cross Blue Shield Wyoming: One of the most well-known healthcare providers in the country, Blue Cross Blue Shield's main Wyoming office is in Cheyenne.
 Their advanced computer systems and sensitive patient data must be maintained and protected by experienced computer science professionals willing to work with changing computer technologies.